In this article, you will learn

-An example of how Factoring works
+An example of how factoring works

 Receivable: This is the amount billed to your customer, in this case $1000.